univie-datamining-team3/assignment2/README.md

 LOGINPASSWORD =??????
 ```

-After that you can download all the data via:
+After that you can download all the data by starting the script from the source folder via:

 ```
-src/python make_dataset.py --download True --preprocess True --distance_metric euclidean
+python data/make_dataset.py --download True --preprocess True --distance_metric euclidean
 ```

 This will take a while and depends on your internet connection as a bunch of data